jakobdylanc/llmcord.py/README.md

 ## Notes
 - If you're having issues, try my suggestions [here](https://github.com/jakobdylanc/discord-llm-chatbot/issues/19)

-- Vision models with ollama are currently not supported (due to [this](https://github.com/ollama/ollama/blob/main/docs/openai.md#supported-features))

 - Only models from OpenAI are "user identity aware" because only OpenAI API supports the message "name" property.
 Hopefully others support this in the future.